Canon 77D vs 5D Mark IV

 The Canon EOS 77D and the Canon EOS 5D Mark IV are two digital cameras that were officially introduced, respectively, in February 2017 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (77D) and a full frame (5D Mark IV) sensor.
-The 77D has a resolution of 24 megapixel, whereas the 5D Mark IV provides 30.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 77D has a resolution of 24 megapixels, whereas the 5D Mark IV provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 77D vs Canon 5D Mark IV
+Body comparison: Canon 77D vs 5D Mark IV

 The physical size and weight of the Canon 77D and the Canon 5D Mark IV are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 77D – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 77D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is notably larger (34 percent) than the Canon 77D.
 Moreover, the 5D Mark IV is substantially heavier (65 percent) than the 77D.
 It is noteworthy in this context that the 5D Mark IV is splash and dust-proof, while the 77D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark IV) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (77D).
-You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.